hotosm/fmtm/docs/User-Manual-For-Project-Managers.md

 9. Save and send the completed form to the server.
 10. After completing the assigned task, go back to the project platform on FMTM and mark it as fully mapped.

+## Steps to Create an organisation

+1. Go to the Manage organization tab.
+You can see the number of organizations.
+On the top, there is a New button, clicking on which you can request for a new organization.
+You have to provide your consent and fill up the form by providing necessary details like Organization name, URL, Description of organization, type of organization etc.
+2. Now submit the form.
+The request will reach the Admin who will create your organization and inform you through the email.

+## Steps to view your submissions and infographics

+1. Go to the respective project.
+On the bottom left side, you will see the view infographics button.
+2. Click on the button will lead you to the infographics page.
+3. On the right side there is an icon which will switch the layout to table view, meaning you can see the submissions in table format.
+4. Users can also download the submission in Json or CSV format.
+5. The submission can also be uploaded to JOSM.
+For that, you should have JOSM software installed in your device and should have your remote control enabled.

+## Steps to Edit project details

+1. Users can also edit a few fields after project creation like basic details like name, description, instructions as well as XLS form.
+2. Go to the respective project you want to edit.
+Click on the manage button.
+3. Go to the edit section.
+And you can edit project details from there.
+You can also switch to the form update tab and upload a custom updated form.

 ## Help and Support